Plainville Lawn Grubs Control Services

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

-All commercial grub control in Plainville must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require a Category 36 (Turf and Ornamental Horticulture) license, passing certification exams on grub biology, IPM, and environmental protection.
-10 contact hours of continuing education are required every three years.
-Federal EPA registration is mandatory for all products, with special handling for Restricted Use Pesticides (RUPs) like imidacloprid.
+All commercial grub control in Massachusetts must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
+Applicators require Category 36 (Turf and Ornamental Horticulture) licensing, passing certification exams on grub biology, IPM, and environmental protection.
+Continuing education of 10 contact hours per 3-year cycle is mandatory.
+Federal EPA registration is required for all products, with Restricted Use Pesticides (RUPs) like imidacloprid demanding special handling.
 Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
-Detailed application logs, incident reporting, and effectiveness monitoring are required for regulatory compliance.
-For large-scale applications, environmental impact assessments and IPM plans are necessary.
+Detailed application logs, adverse incident reporting, and effectiveness monitoring are required.
+For large-scale applications, environmental impact assessments and IPM plans must be documented.

 Plainville Building Department